Western Carolina Regional Airport: Airport history

 In May 1945, a meeting at the Cherokee County Courthouse about constructing an airport drew around 200 people.
 Sites considered for the airport included land in Peachtree and a strip along the Hiwassee River in Murphy, but Edgar Augustus Wood Sr.’s property in Marble was most highly recommended.
 The airport was constructed in 1946 by Wood and colloquially known as Wood Field after its owner.
 It opened with a grass runway.

 In the early 1960s, the airfield was regularly used by Berkshire Fine Spinning Associates, Burlington Industries, and the chicken industry.
 The U.S. Army and U.S. Forest Service used the airport as a base of operations for training and fire spotting respectively.
 In 1963 the road to the airport and parking lot were paved.
 In October of that year the first turboprop aircraft, a Grumman Gulfstream, landed at the airport.

 The airport was purchased by Cherokee County in 1969 and renamed Andrews-Murphy Airport.
 That year the runway was lit and paved to accommodate larger jets.
 In 1999, the airport expanded, purchasing 18.1 acres from Robert and Evelyn Heaton for $252,000.
 The parking area was expanded in 2000.
 In 2009, the airport was again renamed Western Carolina Regional Airport.
 In 2015, an FAA inspection cited the airport for several violations going back years, such as hangars not paying fees.
+In 2016, four families living on the airport property were ordered to leave due to FAA regulations.
 In 2017, the airport terminal was named after local US Navy aviation veteran and longtime airport manager, Mr. Richard Parker.